collet/very-simple-cookie-factory-public/README.md

 Behavioral-Driven Development (BDD) bridges the gap between scenarios, which could be very close, in the Gherkin syntax, to acceptance criteria, and tests.
 This enables to mechanize tests that follows use cases or acceptance criteria from a user story.

-We consider here the use case "Adding cookies to a cart" that is more or less the one used for testing the CartHandler:

-  1. Considering a customer that exists in the system;
-  2. The customer add some cookies to her cart
-  3. The cart is updated (and remove duplicates, if any).
+We consider here several tests so that we have a setup that can handle many of them in a proper way.

 #### Setting-up Cucumber